US Work Visa for Dentists | VisaNation

 dentist green card options graphic in 2023

-The H-1B visa is the most common U.S. work visa for dentists on account of its accessibility.
+The H-1B visa is the most common U.S. work visa for dentists because of its accessibility.
 To be qualified, you only need to have a job offer for a specialty position in the U.S. and have at least a bachelor’s degree in a field related to your occupation.
-Seems simple enough.
 If you are a dentist who wants to work for a network or professional group based in the U.S., then this visa may seem perfect.

 However, because the H-1B is so popular, tens of thousands of people petition for it each year.
 This has caused the USCIS to put an annual cap on the number of H-1B visas that are issued each year.
 And, rather than address the petitions in chronological order, USCIS holds a lottery to randomly select H-1B petitions from two different cap groups.

 The first is the master’s cap which is for those with advanced degrees.
-When selecting petitions, the USCIS will first select 20,000 from this category.
-After this, the remainder is re-entered into the regular cap, from which 60,000 are chosen.
-Due the fact that so many people petition, the odds of being randomly selected can be relatively low.
-However, because you are a dentist and therefore likely have an advanced degree, you will have two shots at an H-1B visa: one during the master’s cap and another during the regular cap.
+When selecting petitions, the USCIS will first select 20,000 from this category, followed by 65,000 under the regular cap.
+Because so many people petition in the regular cap, the odds of selection can be relatively low.
+However, because you are a dentist and therefore likely have an advanced degree, you will have two shots at an H-1B visa: one during the master’s cap and another during the regular cap, increasing your chances significantly.

 Eligibility Requirements

-• Must pass the national Board Dental Examination
+• Pass the National Board Dental Examination (NBDE)

-• Must be licensed in the state you intend to practice
+• Hold a valid state dental license in the state where you intend to work

 Check the specific state licensure requirements for the most up-to-date information.